-When COVID-19 hit the United States, schools, parks, and other community resources were shut down, creating a series of issues that affected kids and families including learning loss due to time spent out of school and a lack of access to after-school programs, as well as rising rates of depression and anxiety.
+When COVID-19 hit the United States, schools, parks, and other community resources were shut down, creating a series of issues that affected kids and families, including learning loss due to time spent out of school and a lack of access to after-school programs, as well as rising rates of depression and anxiety.
 This learning loss has impacted-and continues to impact-countless individuals and communities, including thousands of children in Buncombe County.

-Studies by McKinsey and Company provide two sobering conclusions about these issues.
+Several studies provide two sobering conclusions about these issues.
 First, while almost all students have suffered some learning loss during the pandemic, the effects have been more significant in communities with higher populations of students of color (Dorn et al., December 2020).
+In a separate study, researchers found that students in grades 3-5 were hardest hit, and poorer students and students of color saw declines sometimes twice as much as White and affluent students (Lewis et al., July 2021).
 Second, "These effects-learning loss and higher dropout rates-are not likely to be temporary shocks easily erased in the next academic year.
-On the contrary, we believe that they may translate into long-term harm for individuals and society" (Dorn et al., March 2020).
+On the contrary, we believe that they may translate into long-term harm for individuals and society" (Dorn et al., March 2021).

-These studies clearly demonstrate both a need and an opportunity to address learning losses and related issues in disproportionately impacted areas of Buncombe County.
+These reports clearly signal both a need and an opportunity to address learning losses and related issues, especially in disproportionately impacted communities of Buncombe County.